-Joseph F. Boston, age 59, a founder of the Corporation, has served as President of the Corporation since 1984 and as a Director since 1981.
-Mr. Boston served as both the Principal Engineer and as an Associate Project Manager from 1977 to 1981 of the ASPEN Project at
+Joseph F. Boston, age 59, a founder of the Corporation, has served as President of the Corporation since 1984 and as a director of the Corporation since 1981.
+Mr. Boston served as both the Principal Engineer and as an Associate Project Manager from 1977 to 1981 of the ASPEN Project at M.I.T.

-M.I.T.
 Mr. Boston holds a B.S. in Chemical Engineering from Washington University and a Ph.D. in Chemical Engineering from Tulane University.